Literary Calligraphy by Susan Loy ~ Calligraphic Art Paintings with Quotations from Authors, Poets, Playwrites, Bible, Literature

 Susan told Becky that we send red roses on Valentine's Day because they mean love in the language of flowers.
 Also she noted that the Victorians must not have liked the yellow rose because it means jealousy in the language of flowers.
 However, Texans should be proud that their native bluebonnet (a lupine) means voraciousness, a very Texan trait.

-SUSAN LOY DESCRIBES SPRING 2006 PRINTS
+SUSAN LOY DESCRIBES 2 OF HER FAVORITE PRINTS

 quote, "The Apache Blessing", I knew right away that I would use bird feathers to illustrate the "shelter"